Laura Fuentes

 chopping and peeling fresh beets for roasting

-As promised, I’m showing you step-by-step instructions on how to bake cubed and whole beets in the oven.
-Grab your sharpest knife and sturdy sheet pan and let’s get to work!
+As promised, I’m showing you how to bake cubed beets in the oven with step-by-step instructions.
+Grab your sharpest knife and sturdy sheet pan, and let’s get to work!
+Here’s what you’ll need to do:

 1. Wash and Prep

-Once you’ve rinsed the beets off with water, pat them dry with a kitchen towel.
-Using a large, sharp knife, carefully remove the stems from the beets.
+Rinse the beets with water, and pat them dry with a kitchen towel.
+Use a sharp knife to remove the stems from the beets.
+Use a vegetable peeler to remove and discard the skins.

 3. Chop